Sunbury railway station (Surrey): History

 The Shepperton branch opened to passengers with a single track on 1 November 1864.
 Its promoters' scheme first intended to link this to what became today's District line and potentially to Woking railway station.
 A second scheme (abandoned 1862) intended it to extend to the Middlesex bank of the Thames east of Chertsey Bridge to serve the established town of Chertsey.
-The curve linking Fulwell and Teddington initially opened to freight on 1 July 1894 and then carried passengers on 1 June 1901 as the replacement principal route.
+The curve linking and initially opened to freight on 1 July 1894 and then carried passengers on 1 June 1901 as the replacement principal route.
 The line was electrified on 30 January 1916.

 Services

 All services at Sunbury are operated by South Western Railway.

 The typical off-peak service in trains per hour is: